DataDog/hiring-engineers/answers.md

 For this technical exercise, I chose to install my agent on Docker rather than vagrant because Docker is more light weight and would have used less of my system's (rather limited) resources.

 Installation instructions:
 I followed the installation instructions here.
 I included the .... as this was necessary to bind the host port to the docker port, thereby enabling communication between the two machines.
-So my container was run with:
+So my container was created with:

 ```
+docker run -d --name <container_name>
+              -v /var/run/docker.sock:/var/run/docker.sock:ro \
+              -v /proc/:/host/proc/:ro \
+              -v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro \
+              -e DD_API_KEY=<YOUR_API_KEY> \
+              -e DD_APM_ENABLED=true \
+              -p 127.0.0.1:8126:8126/tcp \
+              datadog/agent:latest

 ```

-Some important docker commands to unerstand the state of the cointainers can be found here.
+Some important docker commands to unerstand the state of the cointainers can be found [here].

 To edit the doocker files, there are two potential ways:
 Step 1: Copy the file to the host, edit on the host and copy back.